Makes 4 servings

 Find this recipe and more in Chef Paul Prudhomme's Louisiana Tastes.

-1 teaspoon ground dried chipotle chile peppers (or use any locally available pure ground chili)
+1 teaspoon Chef Paul Prudhomme's ground dried Chipotle chile peppers (or use any locally available pure ground chili)

 One 4-to-5 pound chicken, cut into 8 pieces